Nouvelle théologie: Criticism and persecution

 The developing movement received criticisms in the late 1940s and 1950s.
 A first attack was made by the influential Dominican theologian Réginald Garrigou-Lagrange in a polemical 1946 article in the journal Angelicum.
 While the theologians of the movement generally preferred to call their movement a ressourcement, based on their return to original patristic thought, Garrigou-Lagrange claimed that they did not "return to the sources" but deviated from the long-standing theological tradition of the Catholic Church, thus creating a "new theology" all their own which, he claimed, was essentially Modernism in disguise.
-Although another writer, Pietro Parente, had used the term "teologia nuova" in an 1942 article on L'Osservatore Romano, it was from Garrigou-Lagrange's article that the label entered into widespread use.
+Although another writer, Pietro Parente, had used the term "teologia nuova" in a 1942 article on L'Osservatore Romano, it was from Garrigou-Lagrange's article that the label entered into widespread use.
 (Note: The label had first been used in 1942 by Pietro Parente in an article in L'Osservatore Romano, but it acquired widest recognition as a result of a 1946 attack on the movement by the Dominican theologian Reginald Garrigou-Lagrange.
 See Boersma 2009.
 Over time, as nouvelle théologie has gained widespread usage, the debate over the movement's proper name has largely become a marginal note.)

 In 1950, Pope Pius XII published the encyclical Humani generis, in which he condemned "certain new intellectual currents" in the Church, accusing them of relativism and attacking them for reformulating dogmas in a way that was not consistent with Church tradition and for following biblical hermeneutics that deviated from the teachings of the encyclicals Providentissimus Deus, Spiritus Paraclitus and Divino afflante Spiritu; Pius XII also admonished that such currents were trying to revive the modernist heresy, which had been strongly condemned by Pius X in his 1907 encyclical Pascendi Dominici gregis.

 The encyclical did not mention any particular theologian but was widely interpreted as a condemnation of the Nouvelle théologie and was followed by an extensive purge in Le Saulchoir and Fourvière.'
 The broader impact of Humani Generis was a freezing of systematic theology into a Thomist orthodoxy represented by the "twenty-four theses" of Pius X. Some parts of the encyclicals Mystici Corporis Christi (1943) and Mediator Dei (1947) have also been considered to be a condemnation of the Nouvelle théologie.

 Rehabilitation

-Following the election of Pope John XXIII and the calling of the Second Vatican Council, anti-modernist polemics declined and many theologians associated with the Nouvelle théologie were gradually rehabilitated and many of them took part in the Council with the qualification of peritus.
+Following the election of Pope John XXIII and the calling of the Second Vatican Council, anti-modernist polemics declined and many theologians associated with the Nouvelle théologie were gradually rehabilitated and many of them took part in the council with the qualification of peritus.